 Bachelor of Science in Veterinary Technology

 The Bachelor of Science degree in veterinary technology is earned through a 4-year undergraduate degree program.
 Students in such a program may take many of the same courses available in an associate's degree program, such as veterinary pharmacology and veterinary radiology.
 The B.S. program may be more comprehensive and prepares students to assist with more complicated procedures and tests.
 Clinical study at a nearby veterinary office is usually included in the curriculum.
+Course topics might include:

 Although the process may differ by state, all states require veterinary technicians and technologists to be credentialed in some fashion.
 The credentialing process usually includes passing written, oral and practical portions of an exam.
 Many states use the National Veterinary Technician (NVT) exam.